mailin-api/sendinblue-api-bundle/README.md

-## SendinBlue Symfony3 Bundle
+## SendinBlue Symfony Bundle

-This is [SendinBlue](https://www.sendinblue.com) provided API V2 Symfony3 Bundle.
+This is [SendinBlue](https://www.sendinblue.com) provided API V2 Symfony Bundle.
 It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 ## Prerequisites

-This version of the bundle requires Symfony 3.x.
+This version of the bundle requires Symfony 2.x OR 3.x.

 ## Installation